-For Publication November 2021
+For Publication January 2024

-Reporting Events That Can Affect Railroad Retirement Benefits
+Reporting Events and Activities That Can Affect Payment of Railroad Retirement Annuities

-Rights to benefits under the Railroad Retirement Act also carry responsibilities for reporting events that may affect the payment of these benefits to the employee or to members of the employee's family.
-If these events are not reported to an RRB field office, benefit overpayments can occur that have to be repaid, sometimes with interest and penalties.
-It is important to know that knowingly making a false or fraudulent statement or withholding information to receive benefits is a crime under Federal law which may be punishable by fines, imprisonment, or both.
+Railroad retirement annuitants are responsible for notifying the Railroad Retirement Board (RRB) of certain events and activities that can affect the payment of their annuities.
+If not reported to an RRB field office, these events and activities can cause overpayments that have to be repaid, sometimes with interest and penalties.
+Annuitants should also know that withholding information to receive or continue receiving an annuity or knowingly making a false or fraudulent statement is a crime under federal law which may be punishable by fines, imprisonment, or both.